-In addition to the changes cited above in "Recent Developments," in recent years the city has buttressed its reserves, including \$1 billion in its General Reserve, approximately \$4 billion in the Retiree Health Benefits Trust, and established a new Capital Stabilization Reserve (\$250 million per year between fiscal 2018-2021).
+In recent years the city has buttressed its reserves, including \$1.2 billion in its General Reserve for fiscal 2018, approximately \$4 billion in the Retiree Health Benefits Trust, and established a new Capital Stabilization Reserve (\$250 million per year between fiscal 2018-2021).
 While those reflect a stronger reserve position than the city has had in some recent years, they are slightly lower than the Aa2 large city median which is more than 12%.